-- Optionally, set a Time Zone for the layer.
-This allows you to view your temporal content so it is aligned with other time-aware elements, such as the scene's lighting model, as well as mix together content from different time zones.
+Time Zone allows you to view temporal content so it is aligned with other time-aware elements, such as the scene's lighting model, as well as mix together content from different time zones.
 The values from a time-aware layer are adjusted from their own time zone to the map's time zone.

-This property is read-only for web feature layers.
+This property is also read-only for web feature layers.
 Time zone values are also displayed in the attribute table as a ToolTip when you hover over the column header, as well as on any calendar control when editing the value.